Elsa Beskow: Career

 In 1894 Beskow started to contribute to the children's magazine Jultomten.
 She ultimately began publishing her own books, doing both illustration and text.
 Overall, she would publish some forty books with her own text and images.

 Beskow frequently combined reality with elements from the fairy tale world.
 Children meet elves or goblins, and farm animals talk with people.
 Central themes were the relationships between children and adults and children's independent initiative.
 Her work "depicted a happy home atmosphere in the Swedish countryside of the late nineteenth and early twentieth centuries."

 Beskow became one of the most well known of all Swedish children's book artists.
 Many of her books became classics and are continually reprinted.
 Beskow also illustrated ABC books and songbooks for Swedish schools.
 Her book pages are often framed by decorative framework of the Art Nouveau style.

 Beskow received "international recognition for simple, cheerful stories and outstanding illustrations."

 Poem

 Legacy

 The Elsa Beskow Award was created in 1958 to recognize the year's best Swedish picture book illustrator.

-On 11 February 2013, Google celebrated Elsa Beskow's 139th Birthday with a doodle.